URA SUM and Difference

 , y

-.
-All elements of the arrays URA and UCA are placed in the yz, zx or xy planes, respectively, in the array coordinate system.
+, or `z'.
+All elements of the URA and UCA arrays are placed in the yz, zx or xy planes, respectively, in the coordinate system of the array.

 | complex scalar